-It'd been quite a few years since I stayed at The River Inn in the Foggy Bottom part of DC - but now it's a European-style all-suite "luxury boutique hotel" and for that reason, along with the comparable price and the quiet townhouse-filled neighborhood, I'd consider it a competitive choice to better-known properties like The Ritz Carlton locations.
+It'd been quite a few years since I stayed at The River Inn in the Foggy Bottom part of DC - but now it's a European-style all-suite "luxury boutique hotel" and for that reason, along with the comparable price and the quiet townhouse-filled neighborhood, I'd consider it a competitive choice to better-known luxury brands.

 That said, downtown DC traffic is horribly congested and slow, and now that DC taxis are on meters, rather than zones, it's prudent to be close to where you will be doing business.
 I spent $20 trapped in a cab in a gridlocked Washington Circle recently, just watching the meter ticking while we didn't move one inch, and if I hadn't had my baggage with me, I would have jumped out and walked in a third the time and half the cab fare to the hotel!